docfex/docfex/doc/Docker/UsingDockerCompose.md

 This file is based on the Elasticsearch *docker-compose.yml* file from their installation instructions found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 ## Docker networking
-For docfex to be able to communicate with Elasticsearch, a docker network called *docfex-net* is defined for the first Elasticsearch container, and used again by docfex.
-This allows both containers to communicate.
+For docfex to be able to communicate with Elasticsearch and Redis, a docker network called *docfex-net* is defined.
+This allows all containers to communicate.

-**Note:** es_hosts list inside *config.py* must include containernames defined for the first Elasticsearch containers (*elastic* and *elastic2* in this example).
+**Note:** es_hosts list inside *config.py* must include containernames defined for the Elasticsearch containers (*elastic* and *elastic2* in this example).
 Otherwise docfex can't connect to Elasticsearch.

 For more info on docker networking, see [Docker Networking](https://docs.docker.com/network/)